-Communication Complexity.
-Seminal work by Babai et al. [6] introduced and studied the communication analogs of the major Turing Machine complexity classes, including P, NP, $\Sigma_2$ , $\Pi_2$ .
+Seminal work by Babai et al. [5] introduced and studied the communication analogs of the major Turing Machine complexity classes, including P, NP, Σ_2 , Π_2 .
 They hinted at similar analogs of MA and the AM hierarchy.
-Lokam [31] related the task of placing problems outside of the communication class AM to notions of matrix rigidity.
+Lokam [26] related the task of placing problems outside of the communication class AM to notions of matrix rigidity.
 He also observed that the communication complexity classes IP and AM behave similarly to their Turing Machine counterparts.
-In particular, noted theorems such as IP = PSPACE, Toda's Theorem, and Babai and Moran's round reduction results [7] all hold in the communication world (though not under online communication, as shown by this work).
+In particular, noted theorems such as IP = PSPACE, Toda's Theorem, and Babai and Moran's round reduction results [6] all hold in the communication world (though not under online communication, as shown by this work).

-Online (also known as one-message) randomized communication complexity was introduced in the mid-1990s and considered by Ablayev [4], Kremer, Nisan, and Ron [30], and Newman and Szegedy [34].
+Online (also known as one-round) randomized communication complexity was introduced in the mid-1990s and considered by Ablayev [3], Kremer, Nisan, and Ron [25], and Newman and Szegedy [29].
 Aaronson [1] introduced online variants of Merlin-Arthur communication, in classical and quantum flavors.
-Aaronson and Wigderson [2] gave an online MA communication protocol for DISJ (more generally, for INNER-PRODUCT) with cost $\tilde{O}(\sqrt{n})$ ; this is nearly optimal, as shown by a lower bound of Klauck [27] that applies to general MA protocols.
-More recently, Klauck [28] performed a careful study of AM, MA, and its quantum analogue QMA.
-In particular, he gave a promise problem PAPPMP separating QMA from AM; we shall eventually show that PAPPMP separates OIP[3] from OIP[4].
+Aaronson and Wigderson [2] gave an online MA communication protocol for DISJ (more generally, for INNER-PRODUCT) with cost $\tilde{O}(\sqrt{n})$; this is nearly optimal, as shown by a lower bound of Klauck [22] that applies to general MA protocols.
+More recently, Klauck [23] performed a careful study of AM, MA, and its quantum analogue QMA.
+In particular, he gave a promise problem PAPPMP separating QMA from AM; we shall eventually show that PAPPMP separates OIP^[3] from OIP^[4].